syncfusion-content/js-api-docs/api/js/ejGrid.md

 ### contextMenuSettings.subContextMenu.template `string`
 {:#members:contextmenusettings-subcontextmenu-template}

-Used to get or set the sub menu items to the custom context menu item using jsrender template.
+Used to get or set the sub menu items to the custom context menu item using JsRender template.

 #### Default Value:
 {:.param}